tamaskenez/somenewlanguage/doc/design-ideas.md

 I guess the first one is a sum type (the result of the function), the second one is a union type.
 Which one should we prefer?

+The acrobatics needed to unpack the `Result<T, E>` [here, rust error handling docs](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html#matching-on-different-errors) suggests that union type with static type flow analysis is the way to go.

+That example would look like this:

+Instead of `File::open :: string -> Result<File, Error>` we have `File::open :: string -> File or Error`

+    match f = File::open("hello.txt")
+    | Error ErrorKind::NotFound
+        match f2 = File::create("hello.txt")
+        | Error _
+            panic!("Problem creating the file: {:?}", f2)
+    | Error _
+        panic!("Problem opening the file: {:?}", f); // f is Error here
+    // f is File here

 ### Co/go-routines

 Coroutines and goroutines should be fundamental.
 Single-channel goroutine with a zero-sized buffer is semantically a coroutine, the  difference is that after a channel operation both goroutines may procceed while with coroutines they're ping-ponging on the same thread.
 Anyway, they're very similar, should be handled with a similar high-level construct.
 The same function must be able to be used as a coroutine or goroutine with buffer size 0 or more.